 Caruna Group includes two network companies - Caruna Espoo Oy and Caruna Oy

 Caruna Espoo Oy operates in urban areas with a high cabling rate and a high number of customers to share the expenses per metre of network.
 Caruna Espoo Oy is one of Finland's most affordable electricity companies.
-Caruna Oy operates in rural areas where there amount of network to be maintained, built and repaired is high.
+Caruna Oy operates mainly in rural areas where there amount of network to be maintained, built and repaired is high.
 The length of the network is 170 metres per customer in Caruna Oy's area.
 In Caruna Espoo Oy's area, the corresponding number is 36 metres per customer.

 Caruna was founded in 2014, but its story really began in 1912 in a place called Karuna where a new electricity company started out.
 Our experience in electricity distribution spans for more than a 100 years.
 Above all, we strive to secure an uninterrupted electricity supply and continuously improve our electricity network.
 Thanks to these efforts, our customers can, for example, generate electricity for their own use and sell the surplus through our network.